GitMirar/u2f/README.md

 # U2F Server

-This repository implements a register and authenticate endpoint.
+This repository implements a register and authenticate endpoint and provides some frontend code that demonstrates a simplified registration and authentication workflow.

-See html/index.html for an example how to implement U2F client side.